brucemack/kc1fsz-tjdcr/README.md

 ![System Picture](docs/IMG_1832.jpg)

 > [!IMPORTANT]
-> I know the purists will raise objections, so I would like to emphasize the value
+> I know the purists may raise objections, so I would like to emphasize the value
 > of building the TJDCR rig from Bill/Dean's exact specifications *first* before getting into
 > modifications including (but not limited to) PCBs and SMDs.
 The main point of the TJDCR
 > project is to learn the process of building from scratch, and using a commercially